How to care for a yucca plant: an expert guide to keep this quirky plant thriving

 Jane says, "It's true, yucca plants are good for clearing the air.
 As with most green plants, yuccas absorb carbon dioxide and release oxygen through photosynthesis, which improves indoor air quality."

-And that's not all, Jane also shares that yucca plants can help reduce dust as their large leaves trap passing dust particles which stops them from circulating.
+And that's not all, Jane also shares that yucca plants can help reduce dust as their large leaves trap passing dust particles, which stops them from circulating.
 So if you're looking for a plant that can help with odours in the kitchen or lessen the load of your spring clean checklist, look no further.

 What are the differences between caring for a yucca plant outside vs inside?

-Yes, you can indeed grow yucca plants outside and they can turn into pretty impressive plants, however, there are a few different things to consider when it comes to outdoor care.
+Yes, you can indeed grow yucca plants outside, and they can turn into pretty impressive plants; however, there are a few different things to consider when it comes to outdoor care.

-It's not just the care methods that differ, your yucca plant will also grow differently outdoors.
+It's not just the care methods that differ; your yucca plant will also grow differently outdoors.
 Petar says, "If they’re grown outdoors, they have a higher chance of blooming.
-Outdoor yucca plants also typically live a lot longer than indoor plants, around 20 and up to 50 years.
+Outdoor yucca plants also typically live a lot longer than indoor plants, around 20 years and up to 50 years.
 In contrast, indoor yucca plants live for around 5 years."

-Another important condition to think about is the placement of your yucca plant, Petar warns against placing it near any pathways due to its long leaf tips and the chances that the roots may become invasive.
-Whilst on the whole, yuccas aren't seen as one of the most common invasive plants some species are known to damage foundations.
+Another important condition to think about is the placement of your yucca plant.
+Petar warns against placing it near any pathways due to its long leaf tips and the chances that the roots may become invasive.
+Whilst on the whole, yuccas aren't seen as one of the most common invasive plants, some species are known to damage foundations.

-Following this simple care guide will ensure your plant grows up to its potential whether you choose to have it indoors or as one of the best plants for your garden outside.
+Following this simple care guide will ensure your plant grows up to its potential, whether you choose to have it indoors or as one of the best plants for your garden outside.

 Emily joined woman&home as a staff writer after finishing her MA in Magazine Journalism from City University in 2023.
-After writing various health and news content, she now specialises in lifestyle and home writing where she covers all things cleaning, interiors and homeowning.
+After writing various health and news content, she now specialises in lifestyle, covering unique cleaning hacks, gardening how-tos, and everything to help your houseplants thrive.